frobiac/adnw/README.md

 - IBM trackpoint configuration
 - Supports multiple layouts in switchable layers
 - Native support for different host keyboard language settings, qwertz and qwerty implemented
-- HMAC-SHA1 based string generatiom for safer passwords
+- HMAC-SHA1 based string generation for safer passwords

 Credits
 -------
 USB device support depends on the [LUFA][lufa] framework by Dean Camera.

-The driver was originally based on humblehackers [hhkb firmware][hhkb], but I found some things (while pretty neat and cleanly implemented) a little too difficult to adjust, so I revamped everything but the most basic USB code.
+The driver was originally based on humblehackers [hhkb firmware][hhkb].

 Implementation of mousekey layer, KEYMAP macro and other neat ideas borrowed from the very advanced [tmk_firmware][tmk].

-Klaus Weber contributed greatly to an enhanced secondary use state machine and provided several other modifications, including alternate layouts as well as PC/Mac and host language differentiations.
+Klaus Weber contributed to an enhanced secondary use state machine and developed several other modifications, including alternate layouts as well as PC/Mac and host language differentiations..

-PS/2 support is copied from [TMK sources][tmk] so uart and interrupt based code should hopefully also work in the future.
+PS/2 support is copied from [TMK sources][tmk].

 A dedicated USB ID was generously supplied by Openmoko, Inc.